shravan97/PyRDF/README.md

 -----------------------------
 ### Local backend
 * The local backend runs all the computation in your local system.
-* After execution in the local backend, the computed values as well as the `RResultPtr`s (or PyROOT result proxies) are stored.
-This is done because, the values held by RResultPtrs will not be in memory and will go out of scope if we don't store the RResultPtrs.
 * In local backend, you can also enable multithreading if you wish to.
 You can do that by running `ROOT.ROOT.EnableImplicitMT()`.
 You can disable it by running `ROOT.ROOT.DisableImplicitMT()`.
-* Note that "Range" operation isn't supported in multithreading enabled environments.
 * Since local backend is the default backend, you don't have to do `PyRDF.use('local')`.
 Although, doing that will not be of any harm.

 ### Spark backend